Wills, Trusts, & The Estate Planning Process in New York

 • List who gets what.
 The most common purpose for a will is to name which individual, or group of individuals, will receive particular property belonging to a person when he or she passes away.

 • Establish trusts.
 In many cases, a person may not want a child or loved one to receive all of the property that they are inheriting at once.
 Or a person may want the beneficiary to be able to use the property for a while, and then for it to pass on to someone else.
 In that situation, an individual may choose to use a trust.
 A trust holds property on someone else’s behalf.
-In wills, trusts are commonly established for minor children, so that someone else can manage the children’s money until they reach a certain age when their parents believe they will be able to manage it.
+Trusts are commonly established for minor children so that someone else can manage the children’s money until they reach a certain age when their parents believe they will be able to manage it.
 Trusts are also commonly used in second marriage situations – a person may want to allow a spouse to have access to certain property while the spouse is living, but for that property to ultimately pass to the decedent’s children.
 Trusts can help accomplish that goal.

 • List funeral wishes.
 Although this can be done in other documents, too, a will commonly states whether an individual wants to be buried or cremated, and where the body should be buried or the ashes should be spread.
 Sometimes, wills contain other information about funeral wishes, like where it should take place and even what readings might be recited.